AgentLite/AgentLite/README.md

 - Simple typings for chains of agent steps
 - Serializable chains of arbitrary functions

+## How to Contribute
+Haven't thought of this yet, but check the Feedback section for now.

 ## Feedback
 Just shoot me a Linkedin message, profile here: https://www.linkedin.com/in/elliotkang7/